Skip to content

 Directory Structure

 The Leaf MVC directory structure is inspired by Ruby on Rails and Laravel.
 It takes a lot of inspiration from these frameworks, but it's not a clone of either of them.
 It is meant to be a starting point for building your own applications, and is fully customizable.
-You can completely change the directory structure to suit your needs, just be sure to update the paths in the config/paths.php file.
+You can completely change the directory structure to suit your needs, just be sure to update the paths config file.

 For a fresh MVC app, the directory structure looks like this: